keithalewis/math/btf.md

 always be used with an adjective.
 The _implied volatility_ is the constant to be plugged into B-S/M pricing formula that recovers the option price.
-Traders use implied volatility as a proxy for price.
+Traders use implied volatility as a proxy for price just as they use yield as a proxy for the price of a bond: a constant that is not constant to plug into a mutually agreed upon formula.

-This is a chicken and egg problem.
-Traders know how to use the Black-Scholes formula to get the implied volatility given the option price.
-The question the B-S/M theory has no answer to is how to get a price given the strike and expiration of an option.
+The question the B-S/M theory has no answer to is how to provide a price given the strike and expiration of an option.

 Suppose you are a trader and your boss tells you to make a market for a three month at-the-money call option on stock XYZ.